GameFoundry/bsf/Documentation/Manuals/Native/gpuPrograms.md

 To create a GPU program call @ref bs::ct::GpuProgram::create() "ct::GpuProgram::create()" with a @ref bs::GPU_PROGRAM_DESC "GPU_PROGRAM_DESC" structure.
 The structure needs to have the following fields populated:
  - @ref bs::GPU_PROGRAM_DESC::source "GPU_PROGRAM_DESC::source" - Source code of the GPU program.
 This should be in a language supported by the current render API (e.g. HLSL for DirectX, GLSL for OpenGL/Vulkan).
  - @ref bs::GPU_PROGRAM_DESC::entryPoint "GPU_PROGRAM_DESC::entryPoint" - Name of the entry point into the GPU program.
 This is the name of the function that will be called when the program is ran.
 Must be "main" for OpenGL & Vulkan.
  - @ref bs::GPU_PROGRAM_DESC::language "GPU_PROGRAM_DESC::language" - Language the source code is written in.
-This can be "hlsl" or "glsl".
+This can be "hlsl", "glsl" or "vksl".
  - @ref bs::GPU_PROGRAM_DESC::type "GPU_PROGRAM_DESC::type" - @ref bs::GpuProgramType "GpuProgramType" of the GPU program (vertex, fragment, etc.).

 For example if we wanted to create a HLSL fragment program (HLSL source not shown):